zbra-dev/android-linq/README.md

 All in all, if you are not huge fan of Java 8 closures and stuff, you can use Android LINQ stand alone with default Anonymous Class implementations, but this will make things far less attractive to the eyes I must admit.
 Still feasible...

 Android LINQ has little to no impact on performance because it does not make use of reflection or proxies.
-As its C# counterpart it based on the [monads](http://en.wikipedia.org/wiki/Monad_(functional_programming)) concept, which is a fancy word to describe a sort of [Decorator](http://en.wikipedia.org/wiki/Decorator_pattern) pattern implementation, and many sorting and ordering are just making calls to the default Java API.
+As its C# counterpart it's based on the [monads](http://en.wikipedia.org/wiki/Monad_(functional_programming)) concept, which is a fancy word to describe a sort of [Decorator](http://en.wikipedia.org/wiki/Decorator_pattern) pattern implementation, and many sorting and ordering are just making calls to the default Java API.

 Anyway, you need not to worry.
 Just add this to your Gradle/Maven and suffer with manual collection iteration no more!